Leontyne Price (b. 1927)

 In the years that followed, Price’s notoriety allowed her the freedom to select roles she wanted, often taking rests between runs.
-She increased the number of recitals in the 1970’s and made several operatic and concert recordings, earning 18 Grammy awards over the years.
+She increased the number of recitals in the 1970’s and made several operatic and concert recordings.
 Price retired from the opera stage at the Met in 1985 with her signature role, Aida.
 This live telecast was viewed by millions, and her performance of the aria, “O Patria Mia,” was the top ranked “Great Moments at the Met: Viewer’s Choice” selection.

 Price has been described as a “lirico-spinto” soprano with a 3-1/2 octave range.
 Her rock-solid vocal technique and purity and her dramatic flair have been combined to create a mix suitable both for the opera and concert stage.